DAVE-42/magento_alexa_demo/README.md

 - The current version of this prototype can only handle simple products
 - There is no authentication for different users.
 This prototype does transactions for one specific user specified in the ```settings.js```
+- If the Magento2 demo store you're using is a bit on slow side you might encounter timeouts.